baymax06in19/baymax06in19.github.io/README.md

 Training requires massive computational resources.
 Only major companies or well-funded teams can build very large models.
 Smaller models exist (e.g., 300M parameter models), but they are far less capable.
 Larger models like **DeepSeek R1 with 671B parameters** require infrastructure similar to supercomputers.

-What makes an LLM *good* is not only the number of parameters but also the **training process**, which differs across providers.
+What makes an LLM *good* is not only the number of parameters but also the **training process**, which differs across providers.More parameters give potential — but good training unlocks intelligence.

 ---